 Examine one of the women characters in Voltaire’s Candide.
 What does she represent for him?
 Do you think his position towards women is “enlightened?”
 Why or why not?
 How would you represent this woman character now?
 What is different?

 The Old Woman

 The old woman is a character in Voltaire’s work who is a servant of Cucugena (Voltaire, 2010).
 She is described as the daughter of a pope.
 She has endured a lot of suffering more than any other character in the novel.
 She has experienced the death of her fiancée, rape by pirates, enslavement and cannibalism during the war.
 She shows strength as she tells her stories as a mere way of passing time and not seeking for pity.
-She does not bbelieve in self-pity.
+She doess not believe in self-pity.